HealthCatalyst/Fabric.Cashmere/guides/styles/login.md

 ##### Layout

-To accomidate most needs, these styles can be used with or without angular.
+To accommodate most needs, these styles can be used with or without angular.
 The examples just give an outline and can be customized as needed
 <br>
 <br>